 When contacting prospective evaluators, it is important to say that the Dean will make the final decision and that they are among several potential candidates.
 Please ask them to hold proposed dates open, but do not promise that they will be selected.
 Once the two evaluators have accepted the formal invitation from the Dean, the department chair should contact the remaining prospects to let them know that other evaluators have been selected.

-Evaluators who drive to campus will be reimbursed for mileage at the current standard IRS rate.
-Please remember that even an evaluator who drives from the Twin Cities will be reimbursed for mileage.
+Reviewers who drive to campus will be reimbursed for mileage at the standard IRS rate.
+Please remember that even a candidate who drives from the Twin Cities will be reimbursed for mileage.
 While this cost is less than an airline ticket, it’s important to note that there is no such thing as a “free” reviewer.

 Campus visits will include two overnight stays.
 Contact the Center for Servant Leadership (firstname.lastname@example.org or x7001) to make Guest House reservations or, if necessary, make reservations at a local motel using a department member’s Wells Fargo card for payment.
 The department is also responsible for obtaining the key to the Guest House in a timely manner (e.g., on Friday by noon if the evaluators arrive on a Saturday or Sunday).
 The Chair will obtain parking permits from the Campus Safety Office, if needed.